 |4th Instalment||30th April|

 4. How can I make payments?
 Return to top of page

 A council may allow rates to be paid by instalments instead of in one payment.
 You should check with council what arrangements are possible and the dates by which instalments are to be paid.
 These will be notified in a rates notice issued to each ratepayer.

 If a ratepayer fails to pay any instalment by the date on which the rates are due, the council may require the ratepayer to pay the full amount owing.

 Methods of payment are usually outlined on the back of your rates notice and include payment:

-- in person at council offices at Civic Centre, 15 Channel Highway Kingston Tasmania
+- at the Civic Centre, 15 Channel Hwy, Kingston;

 - by direct debit.
 Application forms are available at the council offices or by phoning 03 6211 8205 or can be downloaded here.

 5. How can I check my rates balance?
 Return to top of page

 If you wish to check your rates balance, please contact your council on 03 6211 8205 during office hours.

 6. Am I entitled to a rates remission?
 Return to top of page